 Traditional Venison Acorn Stew

-2 lbs venison, cut up
+2 pounds venison, cut up

-1 Cup finely ground acorn meal
+1 cup finely ground acorn meal

-Cover venison with water in pot or basket; Add hot rocks to simmer until meat almost falls apart.
+Cover venison with water in pot or basket.
+Add hot rocks to simmer until meat almost falls apart.
 Remove meat from broth and chop into fine pieces.
 Return to pot with liquid and stir in acorn meal.
 Serve hot.

-1 lb stewing beef
+1 pound stewing beef